UI head coach Kirk Ferentz is excited about the Hawkeyes' coaching staff additions

 The Iowa Football team traveled to Tampa, Florida today to prepare for their game against LSU in the 2014 Outback Bowl

-DJ Hernandez is in his first year as a graduate assistant coach at the University of Iowa.
+DJ Hernandez is in his second year as a graduate assistant coach at the University of Iowa.
 He coaches the Hawkeye tight ends while assisting with the Iowa offense.

-Hernandez joined the Iowa program after serving as an offensive graduate assistant at Miami, Fla. in 2012.
+Hernandez joined the Iowa program after serving as an offensive graduate assistant at Miami, Florida, in 2012.
 He worked primarily with the Hurricane wide receivers and special teams.

 Miami, in 2012, featured six players with over 300 receiving yards and seven receivers with more than 20 receptions.
-The Hurricanes averaged 295.4 passing yards per game in earning a share of the Coastal Division title in the Atlantic Coast Conference.
+The Hurricanes earned a share of the Coastal Division title in the Atlantic Coast Conference.

 Prior to joining the staff at Miami, Hernandez was the quarterbacks coach at Brown University in 2011, helping that program post a 7-3 record.
 He also assisted with special teams at Brown.